woodydeck/MetaMask-Signature-Authentication-With-Socket.io/README.md

 I use MySQL because it is well documented and works.
 Feel free to live life exciting and free with MongoDB if you must, but you will have to fork and refactor.

-There is a script in db folder to create database
+(If you prefer, there is now a script in db folder to create a MySql database.)

 You will need two separate tables.
 One is the user table.
 Here you just store a 42 character varchar of the Ethereum address of the user.
 If you are making a game, you would put points, balances, and other things here too.
 The address column is indexed as unique.